 Elizabeth Pringle leads Ernst & Young’s SR&ED and Business Tax Incentives Practice for South western Ontario out of EY’s Kitchener office.
 Elizabeth holds a Bachelor of Science degree as well as a Master of Science degree – both from the University of Guelph.
 She spent many years as a research scientist in both the private and public sectors and now works with companies in a wide range of industries including automotive OEM’s, automotive parts suppliers, construction companies, environmental engineering firms and pharmaceutical manufacturers in Ontario helping them to identify and support Scientific Research and Experimental Development claims and obtain other business incentives.
 She has an extensive background with the Canadian Tax Authority with regard to the SR&ED Program having worked for the Canada Revenue Agency for 8 years before joining Ernst & Young in 2004.

-Ms. Scott is a Sustainability Consultant and Project Coordinator for Stantec’s corporate carbon and environmental footprints.
 Lisa has worked within the environmental field with a focus on sustainability, climate change and air quality issues for over 10 years.
 She has substantial knowledge of GHG emission inventory quantification methodology, national and international GHG protocols, and she possesses unparalleled knowledge of the Partners for Climate Protection (PCP) Program and ICLEI reporting protocols.

 Jan Varner is currently the CEO of United Way for Kitchener-Waterloo and area.
 Prior to this role, Jan was at Wilfrid Laurier University for ten years.
 She was the Director of the Laurier Institute, Laurier’s Executive and Management Development Centre, as well as a faculty member for the School of Business and Economics.
 She joined the faculty after serving 15 years in the private and public sector.
 Jan graduated from WLU in 1980 with her BBA and her MBA in 1994.
 She is currently a PhD candidate at University of Toronto.